WillEwing/pylib7z/README.rst

 7z.dll uses Windows COM+ calling conventions without registering itself with the COM server and has an over-engineered slightly pathological OOP API.

-Currently only works on Windows with Python 3.8+.

-Like lib7zip getting metadata and extracting files are the only operations supported, creating archives, or updating them in-place is not supported.
+Only reading metadata and extracting files is currently supported.

-This software is under development, and may be buggy.
-Type information is incomplete and maybe inaccurate.
+The library currently relies on on Windows API for memory allocation/deallocation.

 Dependencies
 ------------

-    * 7z.so/7z.dll from http://7zip.org or p7zip
+    * 7z.dll from 7-zip_
     * CFFI_
     * ast-compat_ on python versions prior to 3.12